-To identify SCNAs, array-based copy number profiling has been utilized as an alternative to next generation sequencing due to its lower consumption of precious biopsy material.
-DNA copy number profiling was generally opted for over gene expression, as it provided relatively stable profiles enabling differentiation of clinically relevant genetic subgroups 12.
-However, the analysis of whole genome array data for tumor samples can be difficult due to the fact that the total DNA amount in a cancer cell can differ significantly from a diploid state, and tumor tissues often contain some proportion of normal cells 13.
-SCNAs have the potential to inactivate tumor suppressor genes or activate oncogenes, and consequently play fundamental roles in gene regulation and pathobiological processes in cancer 14.
-Analyses of SCNA data generated in recent years have provided insights into driver genes for many tumor types $\frac{14, 15}{5}$.
-However, the enormous complexity of genomic aberrations in OS has made it challenging to identify recurrent alterations and genes driving tumorigenesis $\frac{3}{5}$.
-Furthermore, in OS the identification of driver genes has been hindered by intra- and inter-tumor heterogeneity and limited sample availability $\frac{5}{5}$, $\frac{16-18}{5}$.
-Despite such complications, we and others have revealed recurrent genomic loss in regions containing tumor suppressor genes such as LSAMP, CDK2NA, RB1, and TP53 and most frequent gains at sites including the oncogene MYC and the gene RUNX2 - an important player in osteogenic differentiation $\frac{5}{5}$, $\frac{16-19}{5}$.

-Apart from their genomic instability, osteosarcomas show a disease specific SCNA pattern.
-The phenomenon of chromothripsis represents an important mechanism of carcinogenesis that differs from progressive accumulation of genomic rearrangements.
-The simultaneous fragmentation of distinct chromosomal regions (breakpoints showing a specific, non-random distribution) and subsequent imperfect reassembly of those fragments leads to a specific SCNA pattern (chromothripsis like pattern, CTLP).
-The initial discovery indicated that chromothripsis is a widespread phenomenon, which can be seen in 2% - 3% of all cancers, most notably in 25% of bone cancers 20.
-There is strong evidence for an association between chromothripsis and poor outcome in different cancer types, including multiple myeloma 21, neuroblastoma 22 and Sonic-Hedgehog medulloblastoma 23.
-Although the mechanisms governing chromothripsis are largely unknown, it has important implications for our understanding of cancer and disease 24, as such detailed analyses of chromothripsis-like patterns may shed light on OS development and progression.

-Herein, copy number profiles derived from 160 pre-therapeutic osteosarcoma biopsies have been analysed using whole-genome CytoScan High Density (CytoScan HD) arrays (Affymetrix, Santa Clara, CA).
+To identify SCNAs, array-based copy number profiling has been used as an alternative to next generation sequencing due to its lower consumption of precious biopsy material.
+DNA copy number profiling was generally opted for over gene expression, as it provided relatively stable profiles enabling differentiation of clinically relevant genetic subgroups.
+However, the analysis of whole genome array data for tumor samples can be difficult due to the fact that the total DNA amount in a cancer cell can differ significantly from a diploid state, and tumor tissues often contain some proportion of normal cells.
+SCNAs have the potential to inactivate tumor suppressor genes or activate oncogenes, and consequently play fundamental roles in gene regulation and pathobiological processes in cancer.
+Analyses of SCNA data generated in recent years have provided insights into driver genes for many tumor types.14,15 However, the enormous complexity of genomic aberrations in OS has made it challenging to identify recurrent alterations and genes driving tumorigenesis.3,5 Furthermore, in OS the identification of driver genes has been hindered by intratumor and intertumor heterogeneity and limited sample availability.5,16-18 Despite such complications, we and others have revealed recurrent genomic loss in regions containing tumor suppressor genes such as LSAMP, CDK2NA, RB1 and TP53 and most frequent gains at sites including the oncogene MYC and the gene RUNX2-an important player in osteogenic differentiation.5,16-19 differs from progressive accumulation of genomic rearrangements.
+The simultaneous fragmentation of distinct chromosomal regions (breakpoints showing a specific, nonrandom distribution) and subsequent imperfect reassembly of those fragments leads to a specific SCNA pattern (chromothripsis like pattern, CTLP).
+The initial discovery indicated that chromothripsis is a widespread phenomenon, which can be seen in 2-3% of all cancers, most notably in 25% of bone cancers.
+There is strong evidence for an association between chromothripsis and poor outcome in different cancer types, including multiple myeloma, neuroblastoma and Sonic-Hedgehog medulloblastoma.
+Although the mechanisms governing chromothripsis are largely unknown, it has important implications for our understanding of cancer and disease, as such detailed analyses of CTLPs may shed light on OS development and progression.
+Herein, copy number profiles derived from 160 prespecific SCNA pattern.
+The phenomenon of chromothripsis represents an important mechanism of carcinogenesis that therapeutic OS biopsies have been analysed using wholegenome CytoScan High Density (CytoScan HD) arrays (Affymetrix, Santa Clara, CA).
 Integration of SCNAs for each sample was performed in order to identify potential genes driving OS oncogenesis.
 Previously found OS driver genes were identified as well as other OS-related genes.
-Chromosomal breakages were found to be spatially clustered in certain locations, termed 'broken regions', harboring the regarded OS tumor suppressor genes TP53, RB1, WWOX, DLG2, and LSAMP.
+Chromosomal breakages were found to be spatially clustered in certain locations, termed "broken regions", harboring the regarded OS tumor suppressor genes TP53, RB1, WWOX, DLG2 and LSAMP.
 Furthermore, chromosomal breakages in these regions occurred early and were influenced by local genomic context.
 Most noteworthy, both aneuploidy and CTLP occurrence were found to be correlated with clinical outcome of OS patients.